 Tag will accept the following attributes (case-sensitive) as well as the global attributes :

-- Specify this if you wish to return the URL to the admin-side instead of the public site.
+- Specify this if you wish to return the URL to the administration-side instead of the public site.

 - Default: unset.